pret/pokecrystal/docs/joe_docs/new_features.md

 ### Open World Features - DONE

 - Badges are not required to use HMs
+- Once you can use FLY, you can fly anywhere within the current region!
 - Start with Pokegear
   - Map Card
   - Radio Card